covidgraph/covidgraph.github.io/README.md

 We build a knowledge graph on Covid-19 that integrates various public datasets.

 - A publication data set on Covid-19 (https://pages.semanticscholar.org/coronavirus-research)
-- Data on gene interaction and function from public genome databases
+- Data on gene interaction and function from public genome databases (from (ENSEMBL)[http://www.ensembl.org] and (NCBI Gene)[https://www.ncbi.nlm.nih.gov/gene])
-- Case reports from John Hopkins University
+- Case reports from John Hopkins University (https://github.com/CSSEGISandData/COVID-19)
-- Population data from the UN
+- Population data from the UN (https://population.un.org/wpp/)
+- Patents related to Covid-19 (https://about.lens.org/covid-19/)

 The graph is implemented in Neo4j, a public version is accessible at: